bennosski/privacy-policy-vertex-loop/privacy-policy.md

+# App Support

+Please contact us at bennosski@gmail.com with any questions about Vertex Loop.

 # Privacy Policy

 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.